-As used in this prospectus, the terms we, us our and Alkaline refer to The Alkaline Water Company Inc., a Nevada corporation, and its wholly-owned subsidiaries, Alkaline 88, LLC (formerly Alkaline 84, LLC) and A88 Infused Beverage Division, Inc., unless otherwise specified.
+As used in this prospectus, the terms we, us, our and Alkaline refer to The Alkaline Water Company Inc., a Nevada corporation, and its wholly-owned subsidiaries A88 Infused Beverage Division, Inc. (a Nevada Corporation), A88 International, Inc. (a Nevada Corporation), and Alkaline 88, LLC (an Arizona Limited Liability Company), unless otherwise specified.

 We offer retail consumers bottled alkaline water in 500-milliliter, 700-milliliter, 1-liter, 1.5 -liter, 3-liter and 1-gallon sizes under the trade name Alkaline88®.
 Our product is produced through an electrolysis process that uses specialized electronic cells coated with a variety of rare earth minerals to produce our 8.8 pH drinking water without the use of any manmade chemicals.
 Our product also incorporates 84 trace minerals from Himalayan pink rock salt.
 Our product is designed to have a clean smooth taste using only purified water and the Himalayan pink rock salt.
 We believe consumers drink our water because of the taste profile and the preconceived health benefits (although we do not market our products as having any potential health benefits), as well as because of our brand and trademark, which we believe is one of the most easily identifiable in the category.
 Measured by sales volume in 2018, we believe we are now one of the largest alkaline water companies in the United States.

-Our operating subsidiary operates primarily as a marketing, distribution, and manufacturing company.
+Our operating subsidiary, Alkaline 88, LLC, operates primarily as a marketing, distribution, and manufacturing company.
 It has entered into co-packing agreements with eight different bottling companies located in Virginia, Georgia, California, Texas, Nevada and Arizona to act as co-packers for our product.
 Our current capacity at all plants exceeds approximately $8.3 million per month wholesale.

 - 3 -

-In early February 2019, at the Convenience EPPS trade show in Chicago, Illinois, we sampled and offered up for sale Alkaline88® Flavored, which is available in five different, all natural, sugar-free flavors.
+In early February 2019, at the Convenience EPPS trade show in Chicago, Illinois and in May, 2019 at the Western Association of Food Chains Convention, we sampled and offered up for sale Alkaline88® Flavored, which is available in four different, all natural, sugar-free flavors.
 We believe Alkaline88® Flavored is the first flavored bottled alkaline water to be sold in the United States.

 A88 Infused is also developing and preparing for the initial launch of its planned hemp extract product, which will be marketed under the trademark Soothe.
-In the event FDA issues appropriate regulations or guidance or determines that it has no questions that hemp extract is GRAS under intended conditions of use that would permit A88 Infused to market hemp extract in water without food additive approval, we expect to produce and sell Soothe as both a sparkling water in cans and as still water in bottles.
-We may also decide to market Soothe if a supplier meets and complies with FDAs GRAS regulations with respect to a self-certification regarding the safety and GRAS status of the use of hemp extract.
-We expect to produce Soothe as a low calorie or no calorie, hemp extract-infused water in five flavors.
+In the event the FDA issues appropriate regulations or guidance or determines that it has no questions that hemp extract is GRAS under intended conditions of use that would permit A88 Infused to market hemp extract in water without food additive approval, we expect to produce and sell Soothe as still water in bottles.
+We may also decide to market Soothe in any states, districts or territories if applicable laws allow for such sale or if a supplier meets and complies with the FDAs GRAS regulations with respect to a self-certification regarding the safety and GRAS status of the use of hemp extract.
+We expect to produce Soothe as a low calorie or no calorie, hemp extract-infused water in three flavors.
 We may change the composition of our planned hemp-extract-infused product as necessary to comply with federal, state or local laws, regulations or guidance.